A website footer can be an instrumental tool if it is well designed. Website footers are often overlooked and underappreciated.

 This article discussed the best website footer design practices and examples.
 May they help you design a successful, useful, and appealing website footer.

-If you enjoyed reading this article about the website footer, you should check out this article with the cleanest website designs.
+If you liked this article about website footers, you should check out this article about minimalist websites.